The Bohemian Club of San Francisco

-Ronson's programme also informed him that this was the 121st performance of "Cremation of Care".
-(It also listed "Voice of the Owl - John MacAllister" amongst its credits, which is curious, because in Ronson's detailed description of this performance, the owl did not speak.)
+Ronson's programme also informed him that this was the 121st performance of “Cremation of Care”.
+It also listed “Voice of the Owl - John MacAllister” amongst its credits.

-Ronson's book makes no attempt to research into the organisers of this event and does not even name the Bohemian Club of San Francisco, mentioned on the description of the owl in the Fitzwilliam Museum.
+Ronson's book makes no attempt to research into the organisers of this event and does not name the Bohemian Club of San Francisco, mentioned on the description of the owl in the Fitzwilliam Museum in Cambridge.

 However, evidence that this club is indeed the organiser is comes from a PhD thesis that includes: “The 1906 San Francisco fire destroyed the Bohemian Clubhouse, including its library and most of its art” (page 23).
 This is consistent with the Fitzwilliam Museum suggestion of a 1906 earthquake destroying a “monster owl”, since the earthquake caused fires in San Francisco.
 “A Relative Advantage: Sociology of the San Francisco Bohemian Club”, A Doctoral Dissertation (1994) by Peter Martin Phillips, see below.